inveniosoftware/docs-invenio-rdm/docs/releases/v13/upgrade-v13.0.md

 ### Optional changes

-#### Deprecated configurations
+#### Deprecations

+*`APP_ALLOWED_HOSTS`*

 With the upgrade to Flask version 3, the configuration variable `APP_ALLOWED_HOSTS` has been renamed to `TRUSTED_HOSTS`.
 The value remains unchanged.
 You should review your `invenio.cfg`, environment variables, and deployment configuration for any occurrences of the old variable name.
-It is recommended to update all references to `TRUSTED_HOSTS` to avoid deprecation warnings in the console.
+It is recommended to update all references to `TRUSTED_HOSTS` to avoid deprecation warnings in the console and prepare for its eventual complete removal.

+*`invenio_records_resources.services.Link`*

+Usage of `invenio_records_resources.services.Link` is deprecated in favor of `invenio_records_resources.services.EndpointLink` for InvenioRDM links and `invenio_records_resources.services.ExternalLink` for external third-party links.
+Replace instances of `Link` in your custom code, if any, appropriately. `Link` will be removed in a future major InvenioRDM release.

 #### Display versions in administration panel
 As described in the [release notes](./version-v13.0.0.md#miscellaneous-additions), you can now display the versions of your installed modules directly in the Administration panel.